chinamike65/hugo-tuolesi/content/book3/book3en.md

 293

 (1) What are the merits of making offerings to the Three Jewels?

 According to the more extensive explanations in the scriptures, for Buddha statues or Buddha's relics, even with a bouquet of flowers, one can feel the fruit of Nirvana.

 The "Guanyin Sutra" says:

-"In the past, making offerings to countless Buddhas in person is not as great as making offerings to a Buddha statue in the last days."
+"Making offerings to countless Buddhas in person in the past is not as great as making offerings to a Buddha statue in the last days."

 The sutra also says:

+He will offer them various flowers, necklaces, fragrant ointments, scented powders, burning incense, canopies, flags, and banners.

 Incense, flowers, lamps, paints, bells, music, umbrellas, covers, banners, and flags, each of which has ten kinds of merit.

 For example, by offering flowers, you can feel that the world where the practitioner will be born in the next life is as beautiful as a flower, with a strong body, extraordinary aura, beautiful skin color, and a strange fragrance on the body, and there will be no shortage of wealth.

-In short, when making offerings to the Buddha, which one of the six Buddha faculties you make offerings to, you will feel that your corresponding faculties are clean, bright, peaceful and wonderful.
+In short, when making offerings to the Buddha, whichever one of the six Buddha faculties you make offerings to, you will feel that your corresponding faculties are clean, bright, peaceful and wonderful.

 It is also said in the sutra that if you offer anything with sincerity, you can feel the fruit of becoming a Buddha.

 The book written by Songtsan Gampo, the Tibetan king, describes the merits of making offerings to Buddha statues by citing the words of Manjusri Bodhisattva asking Buddha.

 Manjusri Bodhisattva asked:

-After Buddha Nirvana, what are the blessing fields for all living beings.
+After Buddha enters Nirvana, what are the blessing fields for all living beings.

 The Buddha replied:

-Bhikkhus and Upas, all of you must be aware that after I Nirvana, the offering of my body and image is no different from the field of merit and blessing that I presently offered to me.
+Bhikkhus and Upas, all of you must be aware that after I enter Nirvana, the offering of my body and image is no different from the field of merit and blessing that is presently offered to me.

-There is no reason to be familiar.
+There is no reason for things to be different.

-Only when a Buddha is born can there be a Buddha statue.
+Only when a Buddha comes into the world can there be a Buddha image.

-294

 Although it is a body image, it is my incarnation.

 That is to say, after the Buddha's Nirvana, making offerings to the Buddha's image is no different from the merits of making offerings to the Buddha's body when the Buddha was alive.

+##### (2) The kindness of the Three Jewels

-(2) After taking refuge in the Three Jewels, you should think about the kindness of the Three Jewels more, and make offerings to the Three Jewels with the heart of repaying your kindness at all times.
+After taking refuge in the Three Jewels, you should think about the kindness of the Three Jewels more, and make offerings to the Three Jewels at all times with the attitude of repaying kindness.

 One is to be grateful to the Three Jewels, and the other is to accumulate the merits of liberation and Buddhahood for oneself.

-When eating every day, it is best to remember the three treasures of kindness before eating, and recite "Om Ah Hum" three times, and offer the food on the table to the Three Treasures.
+When eating every day, it is best to remember the kindness of the three Jewels before eating, and recite "Om Ah Hum" three times, and offer the food on the table to the Three Jewels.

-Sometimes when everyone eats together, they put their hands together and say something inappropriate, or they can say it silently.
+Sometimes when everyone eats together.
+If it is inappropriate to speak aloud with your palms together, you can recite it silently.

 In this way, eating is originally a consumption of blessings, but after making offerings, it will increase the blessings.